MaxCDX/ECS_163_final_team_13/README.md

 No preprocessing is required.
 These small processed CSVs are included so you can run the visualization immediately.

-The original raw datasets are uploaded.
 The original datasets used during preprocessing were:

 - [Complete Competitive Pokemon Database (2022)](https://www.kaggle.com/datasets/giorgiocarbone/complete-competitive-pokmon-datasets-may-2022)
 - [Dataset of 32000 Pokemon Images](https://www.kaggle.com/datasets/divyanshusingh369/complete-pokemon-library-32k-images-and-csv)